tokencipher/users-microservice/README.md

 # Users Microservice

-This project serves as a CRUD server for an Angular application
+This project serves as a microservice for CRUD operations on 'User' entities

 ## Installation